Sustainability Report

 Methodology

-Data related to Reynders' own workforce (including headcount, employment type, gender distribution, training hours, and health & safety indicators) were collected at the level of each subsidiary within the Reynders Group and subsequently consolidated at the Group level for reporting purposes.
+Data related to Reynders label printing's own workforce (including headcount, employment type, gender distribution, training hours, and health & safety indicators) were collected at the level of each subsidiary within the Reynders label printing and subsequently consolidated at the Group level for reporting purposes.
 Each production site maintains its own HR records and payroll systems, which serve as the primary data source.
 The consolidation process was coordinated by the Group HR and Sustainability departments, ensuring consistency across countries and business units.

-Reynders has people in its workforce who are not employees.
+Reynders label printing has people in its workforce who are not employees.
 These are primarily agency workers at Reynders Etiketten Deutschland.

 Total non-employees in own workforce